Tight closure of ideals on Witt rings: Introduction

 Combining \cref{intro:thm:new-old-h} and \cref{thm:intro-gene t-c vs i-c}, we obtain a Brian\c{s}on-Skoda type theorem for parameter ideals on quasi-$F$-rational rings.
 Since quasi-$F$-rationality implies pseudo-rationality (\cite{KTTWYY3}*{Theorem~3.44}), the result is still known by \cite{LT}*{Corollary~2.2}.

 \begin{ackn} The author wishs to express our gratitude to Tatsuro Kawakami, Hiromu Tanaka, Teppei Takamatsu, Fuetaro Yobuko and Jakub Witaszek for valuable discussion.
-They are also grateful to Shunsuke Takagi, Kenta Sato for helpful comments.
+The author also grateful to Shunsuke Takagi, Kenta Sato for helpful comments.
+Finally, the author would like to express their sincere gratitude to the referee for carefully reviewing the manuscript and providing valuable comments.
 The author was supported by JSPS KAKENHI Grant number JP20J11886. \end{ackn}